scottmuangsrichan/personal-website/README.md

 # personal-website
-Website is created using Astro, Strapi, and React.
+Website is created using Astro.